-To cash out your 401(k), you must first contact your plan administrator -- typically a brokerage firm, financial institution or mutual fund company.
+To cash out your 401(k), you must first contact your plan administrator — typically a brokerage firm, financial institution or mutual fund company.
+Contact details appear on your annual 401(k) statement.
+You can also find out who administers your plan from the human resources department of the employer that sponsors it.
 Ask the administrator what forms you'll need and whether you can get them online or make your request online.

 You must typically fill out a request form and send it to the administrator by mail or delivery service.
 You can deliver the form in person if you live near an office of the administrator.
 If you have online access to your account, you may be able to make your request online.
 Mail or delivery service may add one to three days to the payout timeline, depending on what service you choose.